Home

 Thesis deposit

-If you want to deposit the doctoral thesis in this PhD programme, remember that you must confirm the complete application (DI status) 15 days before the maximum thesis completion date that appears in your academic file.
+If you want to deposit the doctoral thesis in this PhD programme, remember that you must confirm the complete application (DI status) 2 and a half months before the maximum thesis completion date that appears in your academic file.

 Look out!
-If you want to deposit before the end of this academic year and do not have to pay the fees for the next course, you must confirm your deposit request before September 19, 2024.
+If you want to deposit before the end of this academic year and ensure that you do not have to pay the fees for the next year, you must start the deposit process well in advance so that your deposit request is confirmed before June 19, 2025.

 At the time of making your online deposit, you must attach these documents to your application, in the section "Attach documentation":